semyonov-m-y/Python/README.md

 1) # Chatbot
 It's a simple chatbot with some answers about chatbots.

-2) games
+2) # Games
+Some fun games to relieve boredom.

-3) some interesting programs
+4) some interesting programs